 This is one of those rare “aaaah-haaa” moments where the heavens open and you hear angels singing.
 A true epiphany!

-Since January, Andrew and I have paid off over $12,000 in credit card debt (embarrassing, but true).
+Since January, Mr. Marvelous and I have paid off over $12,000 in credit card debt (embarrassing, but true).
 Since February, I have lost over 30 pounds and can walk more than two miles without much thought.
 I started a 5k training program and can now run in three-minute intervals without stopping, and I’ve found a love of fitness and being active with my family!